 Picking apart self-image, worrying about what others think and allowing such worries to control life to some is seen as vanity, yet in truth are the impacts of body dysmorphic disorder (BDD).

-Without definite causation, body dysmorphia is a mental health disorder, which distorts self-image, worth and confidence surrounding personal aesthetics.
-To onlookers, flaws are unnoticeable, where such imagery may in fact be longed for.
+Body dysmorphia is a mental health disorder which distorts self-image, worth and confidence surrounding personal aesthetics.
+To onlookers, flaws are unnoticeable and may in fact be longed for.
 Yet for someone with body dysmorphia, those flaws are heightened, are consuming and are compared with personal ideologies of beauty.

 Get in Touch

-Our admissions team can give you expert help and advice on the best options available for treating body dysmorphia, get in touch today to find out more.
+Our admissions team can give you expert help and advice on the best options available for treating body dysmorphia and substance abuse, get in touch today to find out more.

-While causations are unsure, in today’s pressurised world around social media, around filtering images, around plastic surgery, and around definite notions of attractiveness, body dysmorphic disorder rates are increasing, especially in teens and young adults.
+In today’s pressurised world around social media, filtering images, plastic surgery, and definite notions of attractiveness, body dysmorphic disorder rates are increasing, especially in teens and young adults.

 Highly associated with compulsive behaviours, mood disorders, anxiety, eating disorders and obsessive comparison disorders, BDD can be life-altering, can cause significant worries for health, and can amount to an unhealthy relationship with oneself.